uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 A PGCEi will help you develop your teaching skills and knowledge.

-However, it does not lead to QTS and will not qualify you to teach in schools in England which require QTS.
+However, it does not lead to QTS.
+This means you will not be able to teach in schools which require QTS.

 ## Already a teacher?
 Teach in England